 Mary Berry Egg Custard Tart

-💗 Why You’ll Love This Egg Custard Tart Recipe:
+Why You’ll Love This Egg Custard Tart Recipe

-🍳 Egg Custard Tart Ingredients
+Ingredients for Mary Berry’s Egg Custard Tart

 For the Puff Pastry:

-• 1 1/2 cups all-purpose flour, plus more for dusting
+• 1 1/2 cups all-purpose flour: forms the pastry structure

 • 1 large egg